Emergency Incident Support (EIS) is a rapid response group of

 Gary Nelson, President

 Gary Nelson has over 40 years of consulting, management, customer service, finance, and technical experience related to information technology, banking, and future investments.
-Gary will serve as a management member and treasurer of the Company, Emergency Incident Support.
+Gary will serve as a management member and president of the Company, Emergency Incident Support.
 Gary has been instrumental in the business planning, capital raising, financial planning and start-up of Emergency Incident Support.
+He also serves as one of the coordinators; monitoring calls and coordinating responses for emergency incidents such as fire, office of emergency management, law enforcement, search and rescue and public health.
+Gary envisions providing even great support to serve those who serve in the upcoming year.

 Roger Lance is a retired Air Force Veteran of 29 years.
 He has over 3000 hours of flight time in various fighter aircraft.
 He has several years of experience in weapon system development, engineering, flight testing, and retired as Commander for advanced technology systems.
 After retirement he worked as a contractor for space-based systems development for US Space Command.
 Roger has been a volunteer providing support to first responders since 2005.
 He was instrumental in ensuring our first responders received exceptional support during the Waldo Canyon and Black Forest fires.
 As President of the EIS Board of Directors (BoD) he has led efforts to ensure Emergency Incident Support (EIS) continues to expand services to our first responders throughout the El Paso Community.
 He also serves as Vice-President of the Tri-Lakes Fire Protection District Board of Directors.